Quick Links

 What is an Arm Lift?

 An arm lift is also known as a brachioplasty.
 This plastic surgery procedure can reduce excess loose or sagging skin, remove excess fat, and tighten the tissues of the arms.
-Many patients in the Pittsburgh and Apollo area find drooping or loose tissue on the upper arms due to aging, weight fluctuation, and hereditary factors.
-The condition does not improve with exercise and can only be improved through brachioplasty.
+Many patients in the Pittsburgh and Apollo area find drooping or loose tissue on the upper arms due to aging, weight fluctuation, and genetic factors.
+The condition does not improve with exercise and can only be improved through an arm lift.

 Who is a Candidate for an Arm Lift?

 The typical arm lift candidate has drooping or sagging tissue on the upper arms, which is commonly referred to as “bat wings.”
-They may have excess skin after weight loss or due to decreased collagen due to the aging process.
+They may have excess skin after significant weight loss or because of decreased collagen due to the aging process.
 While many choose the procedure after losing weight, it’s important to be at or near a healthy and stable weight before choosing an arm lift.
-You should be dedicated to a healthy and active lifestyle to complement the results of your brachioplasty.
+You should be dedicated to a healthy and active lifestyle to complement the results of your arm lift surgery.

 During a consultation, Dr. Falcon will review your health history and examine your arms to determine whether you are a suitable candidate.